Ultimate Guide to Kanban Project Management (2023)

 This view visualizes your project tasks as an interactive Kanban or Scrum board.
 It’s super convenient to view all your tasks in one place!

-Here are five reasons why the Board View is perfect for Kanban project management:
+Five reasons why the Board View is perfect for the Kanban-style approach:

 1. Drag and Drop for when you’re in a hurry